chgarth/fairvis.github.io/index.md

 Principles put specific emphasis on machine legibility, in addition to supporting its reuse by individuals.

-While data could simply be viewed as an object of visualization, a more holistic approach considers visualizations derived from data as (graphical) data products, subjecting the visualization process itself to the FAIR principles.
+A holistic approach to research data management not only considers FAIRness of data, but extends to *all* processes and artifacts used to obtain research results, including visualization and subjecting it to FAIR requirements.

 **FAIRvis** aims bring together experts in visualization and FAIR data practices to discuss two core questions at the intersection of